 Credit monitoring involves scrutinizing your credit report for changes.
 These changes could include legitimate and/or fraudulent credit inquiries, new credit accounts, a new reported address or an account that has been turned over to collections.

-There are credit monitoring services that will monitor your credit and notify you of reported changes for a fee, or you can monitor your credit for free by requesting and reviewing your credit reports annually.
-However, the disadvantage of both methods of monitoring is that it is reactive.
-It only notifies you that you have already fallen victim to identity theft.
+There are credit monitoring services that will automatically notify you of changes to your report for a fee, or you can monitor your credit for free by requesting and reviewing your reports regularly.
+However, the disadvantage is that both these approaches are purely reactive.
+Monitoring only notifies you that you have already fallen victim to identity theft.

-Preventive measures, such as a security freeze, provide much better protection.
-A security freeze (also known as a credit freeze) blocks access to your credit report, thereby preventing new account fraud, which occurs when someone applies for new credit using your identity.
+Preventive measures, such as a credit freeze, provide much better protection.
+Also known as a security freeze, this measure blocks access to your credit report, thereby preventing new account fraud, which occurs when someone applies for new credit using your identity.

-When someone submits a tenant or credit application (for a loan or credit card), the creditor will request a copy of the applicant's credit report.
-If the credit report is blocked, then the creditor is unable to review the report and must deny the application.
-Therefore, a security freeze is a proactive method of stopping fraudulent activity before it occurs.
+When someone submits a tenant application or credit application (for a loan or credit card), the creditor will request a copy of the applicant's credit report.
+If the credit report is blocked, then the creditor is unable to review it and will typically deny the application.
+Therefore, a credit freeze is a method of stopping fraudulent activity before it occurs.

-The three main credit bureaus are Experian, Equifax and TransUnion.
-You must contact each bureau individually to set up freezes.
-Only setting up a security freeze with one of these bureaus is not sufficient, as creditors do not report to all three.
+The three nationwide credit reporting companies are Experian, Equifax and TransUnion.
+You must contact each of these bureaus to request separate freezes.
+Only setting up a security freeze with one of them is not sufficient, since creditors do not report to all three.

-Each credit bureau permits you to set up a security freeze online, by phone or by mail.
-To help you get started, the contact information for each bureau is listed below.
+Each credit bureau permits consumers to request a security freeze online, by phone or by mail.
+You may also temporarily lift a freeze (aka “thaw” your credit) and permanently remove a freeze via these methods using the account and/or personal identification number (PIN) you have established with each bureau.
+To help you get started, the webpages and contact information for the three bureaus are listed below.